Krishbelwal/Netflix_Content_Analysis/Readme.md

 **5. Ratings Distribution**
 - Most content is targeted toward **general and teen audiences (TV-MA, TV-14)**.
 - Since International Movies are most popular among these ratings, Netflix can **focus on producing content in this genre to attract and retain teen viewers**.

-**6. Average Duration**
-- Movies have an average duration of **~103 minutes**, longer than TV shows.
-- This allows for binge-watching, while TV shows suit episodic viewing.
-Netflix can **optimise content formats based on this trend**.